marcellerdelyi/personal-blog-eleventy/src/posts/22.05.2025/sequential-data-driven-animations-in-blender.md

 description: "How I made a sequential, data-driven 3D animation in Blender, using digital Lego bricks."
 date: 2025-05-22
 ---
+{% image "./Windmill_Hero_1600x1200.png", "Hero Image of the Lego Windmill" %}
 # Abstract
-How I made a sequential, data-driven 3D animation in Blender, using digital Lego bricks.
+How I made a sequential data-driven animations in Blender using digital Lego bricks, spreadsheets, LLMs, and python scripting.

 # Background
-In the autumn of 2024, in a small town in the middle of Norway, I was holding a presentation at a local University where former students were sharing stories about how they transitioned into work life after finishing their studies.
+In the autumn of 2024, in a small town in the middle of Norway, I was holding a presentation at a local university where former students were sharing stories about how they transitioned into work life after finishing their studies.
 I did my best to prepare for my presentation, but I ultimately only had time to create a brief speech and a 3D animation video.
 We were in a big auditorium, and I was the last to present.
-Behind me, on two large screens was playing my video, an assembly animation of an offshore windmill made out of digital Lego bricks.
+Behind me, on two large screens my video was playing, an assembly animation of an offshore windmill made out of digital Lego bricks.

 Just a couple days before this event, I was sitting at my home desk getting ready for my presentation.
-Since I produce a lot of 3D animation in my daily job, it made sense to me to show something related to this.
-The only issue was that strict NDA regulations prevented me from showcasing actual customer projects, so I had to be creative to make something that resembled a comparable workflow.
+Since I work a lot with 3D animation in my daily job, it made sense to show something related to that.

-I work for an engineering firm where I'm in charge of visualising and producing 3D animated building sequences of the assembly process of massive offshore steel structures, mainly used in the production of fossil and renewable energy sources.
+I work for an engineering firm, where I create 3D animations based on technical assembly manuals, illustrating step-by-step how massive offshore steel structures are put together.
+These structures are primarily used in fossil and renewable energy production.

-I've discovered that dealing with these building animations and reading through countless instruction manuals is a very similar process to one of my favourite hobbies, assembling Lego sets following the instruction booklet.
+I've discovered that dealing with these building animations and reading through countless instruction manuals is a very similar process to one of my favourite hobbies, building with Lego bricks.
+Both involve sequential assembly steps and manuals or in Lego's case, instruction booklets, showing how to put everything together.

-This sparked the idea to create my own tiny assembly animation made out of digital Lego bricks, using spreadsheet data and Python scripting in Blender to drive the animation.
-This animation was what I ended up presenting at the Alumni meeting.
+This sparked the idea to create my own tiny assembly animation made out of digital Lego bricks, using spreadsheet data and Python scripting in Blender to create the animation.
+This animation was what I ended up presenting at the university.

 Working on the project just took a few days, but writing this article took many months to complete.
 I intend to write this article as a way to share my experience, in case it proves to be useful for others with similar interests.
 If you notice any mistakes or see anything I’ve overlooked, please reach out to me.